Wiki · Concept · Last reviewed June 16, 2026

 The 2022 InstructGPT paper made reward models central to public discussion of aligned language models.
 It collected human demonstrations and rankings, trained a reward model from comparison data, and used PPO to optimize GPT-3 policies toward instruction-following behavior preferred by human labelers.

 Anthropic's Constitutional AI work changed the source of some preference data.
-Instead of relying only on humans, it used AI-generated critiques and preference judgments guided by written principles, then trained with reinforcement learning from AI feedback.
+It used written principles to guide AI critiques and preference judgments, then trained a preference model and policy through reinforcement learning from AI feedback.

 Uses in AI Systems

 Instruction following.
-Reward models help translate human preferences about helpfulness, honesty, refusal behavior, tone, and task completion into training pressure.
+Reward models translate preferences about helpfulness, honesty, refusal behavior, tone, and task completion into training pressure.

 Summarization and writing.
-Reward models can score outputs whose quality is hard to measure automatically, such as concise summaries, style, factuality, or user preference.
+They can score outputs whose quality is hard to measure with exact answers, such as concise summaries, style, factuality, source use, and user preference.

 Reasoning and code.
-Reward models, verifiers, and judges can select or train toward solutions that appear correct, pass tests, or satisfy rubrics.
+Process reward models, verifiers, unit tests, and LLM judges can select or train toward solutions that appear valid, pass tests, satisfy rubrics, or follow an approved chain of steps.

 Scalable oversight.
-Reward modeling is one candidate path for supervising tasks that are too complex for direct human scoring, especially if humans are assisted by tools, decomposition, debate, critiques, or trusted models.
+Reward modeling is one path for supervising tasks too complex for direct human scoring, especially when humans are assisted by tools, decomposition, debate, critiques, trusted models, or process checks.

 Failure Modes